August 1922

 Price (2012), pg 221

-In these Kerry operations (after the landings at Fenit and Tarbert), 11 pro-Treaty soldiers killed and 114 wounded.
-(Dorney says 10.)
+In these Kerry operations (after the landings at Fenit and Tarbert), 10 or 11 pro-Treaty soldiers are killed and 114 wounded.

-After they capture the towns, some enmity develops between the pro-Treaty army (who are mostly from Dublin, Clare and Galway) and the local population.
+After they capture the towns in Kerry, some enmity develops between the pro-Treaty army (who are mostly from Dublin, Clare and Galway) and the local population.

 Hopkinson (1988), pg 248

 Anti-Treaty men, under Mick Mansfield, blow up the road bridge at Ballyvoile, near Dungarvan, Co Waterford.
 They also blow up one of the arches on the railway viaduct.
-The viaduct later collapses (and was to become the site of the famous photograph of the train tottering over the demolished viaduct – See February 2nd 1923).
+The viaduct later collapses (and was to become the site of the oft-used photograph of the train tottering over the demolished viaduct – See Feb-02-23/1).

 McCarthy (2015), pg 110